DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * VpcSecurityGroups [VpcSecurityGroupMembershipList](#vpcsecuritygroupmembershiplist)

 ### DBInstanceAlreadyExistsFault
-* DBInstanceAlreadyExistsFault `object`: User already has a DB instance with the given identifier.
+* DBInstanceAlreadyExistsFault `object`: The user already has a DB instance with the given identifier.

 ### DBInstanceList
 * DBInstanceList `array`